Yash-Singh1/zoom.js/README.md

 python generateJsdoc.py
 ```

-Optional: To format the codebase, run `prettier ./` assuming that you have `prettier` installed.
+Optional: To format the codebase, run `prettier --write ./` assuming that you have `prettier` installed.

 ## Testing Docs